Flensburg Government: Nazi war crimes

 Some acknowledgement of Nazi war crimes became unavoidable.
 The departure of the SS leadership from Flensburg opened the way for the Dönitz government to offer its own version of how the murder squads, concentration camps, and killing facilities had come into being.
 Their response was that all these atrocities had been undertaken in secret, and entirely by Himmler and the SS.
 Dönitz and Jodl issued a joint public statement "that neither the German Wehrmacht nor the German people had knowledge of these things."
+This rationale successfully planted the seeds for the decades-long myth of the "Clean Wehrmacht"—the misleading historical narrative that the regular German army fought an honorable, traditional war and was completely unaware of, or detached from, the genocide occurring around them.

 Allied perspectives

 While it had been agreed amongst the Allies that the Flensburg government should be accorded no official recognition, Winston Churchill proved reluctant to toe the line.
 In his speech announcing victory to the British people on 8 May, Churchill specified that the surrender had been authorised by "Grand Admiral Dönitz, the designated Head of the German State".
 Equally, following the unconditional surrender, Churchill was instrumental in urging that the Flensburg Government should not immediately be closed down, saying that he could see "great advantages in letting things slide for a while".
 Churchill's attitude in this was conditioned by his concern that Soviet forces might seek to establish themselves in Denmark; and he saw the temporary continuation of the Flensburg government in territory under British control as establishing a bargaining counter for the British in any negotiations regarding Soviet intentions in the western Baltic, while also facilitating the disbanding of German forces.

 Conversely, Soviet statements consistently characterised the Flensburg government as an anti-Soviet clique, pursuing a truce in the west only to maintain resistance against Soviet forces in the east.
 On 20 May, the government of the USSR made it clear what it thought about the Flensburg Government.
 It attacked the Dönitz Administration, calling it the "Dönitz Gang" and harshly criticised any idea of allowing it to retain any power.
 Pravda said: